 This is a situation when inflation and wages both are rising in a vicious circle.
-It is also known as wage-price spiral.
+It is also known as the wage-price spiral.
 Let us understand this with an example.

 What is inflation accounting?

-Inflation accounting is a type of accounting which is used by corporate to adjust their overstated profit due to inflation.
+Inflation accounting is a type of accounting that is used by corporate to adjust their overstated profit due to inflation.
 In other words, when a firm calculates its profits after adjusting the effect of the current level of inflation, this process is known as inflation accounting.

 What is inflation premium?

 Suppose you gave Rs 100 to your friend at a 10% interest rate and after one year your friend return you Rs 110 but in this time frame the inflation has grown at the rate of 20%.
-Means now you have to pay Rs 120 for those products which you could purchase at Rs 100 one year before (in inflation the purchasing power of money decreases).
+This means now you have to pay Rs 120 for those products which you could purchase at Rs 100 one year before (in inflation the purchasing power of money decreases).
 Now focus on this situation you got Rs 10 for your lending but in reality, your friend has got Rs 10.

 Here the interest amount which you got is known as real interest.
 The benefit which your friend got is known as inflation premium.
 The sum of real interest and inflation premium is known as nominal interest.

 The concept of the Phillips curve was given by Alban WilliamHousego Phillips.
 The Phillips curve is a graphical curve that shows an inverse relationship between inflation and unemployment.
 In simple words, the curve suggests that the lower the inflation, the higher the unemployment, and the higher the inflation, the lower the unemployment.
 Let us understand this with the Phillips curve graph.